Molla-Adugna/sql-data-job-analysis/README.md

-# 📊 SQL for Data Analysis — Portfolio Project
+# 📊 SQL For Data Job Analysis — Portfolio Project
 ## 🧩 Overview
 This repository features my project from Luke Barousse’s SQL for Data Analysis course, where I explored real‑world job‑market data using advanced SQL techniques.
 The project demonstrates how structured queries uncover salary and skill trends — transforming raw data into actionable insights for recruiters and analysts alike.